 I certify that this proposal has been prepared in accordance with guidelines provided by the Adaptation Fund Board, and prevailing National Development and Adaptation Plans (list here) and subject to the approval by the Adaptation Fund Board, commit to implementing the project/programme in compliance with the Environmental and Social Policy and the Gender Policy of the Adaptation Fund and on the understanding that the Implementing Entity will be fully (legally and financially) responsible for the implementation of this project/programme.
-L

-^{6.} Each Party shall designate and communicate to the secretariat the authority that will endorse on behalf of the national government the projects and programmes proposed by the implementing entities.
+6 Each Party shall designate and communicate to the secretariat the authority that will endorse on behalf of the national government the projects and programmes proposed by the implementing entities.

 Name & Signature

 Implementing Entity Coordinator

-Data: (Manth Day Voor) Tel. and email:

-Date: (Month, Day, Year) rei, and email.
+Date: (Month, Day, Year) Tel. and email:

 Project Contact Person:

 Tel.
 And Email: